fpdavis/Nibbler-Twisted-Tale/README.md

 * Added a quick Benchmark timer
 * Bots honor the maze... for the most part, still a bit buggy though

+* Added click events to labels on menu
+* Changed mouse icon on input fields on menu

 ### Creative Commons License Attribution 3.0